-My fellow Vet2Pet success coaches and I speak with many of you every day.
+My fellow colleagues and I speak with many of you every day.
 We enjoy catching up with you and hearing how business is going, sharing stories of veterinary current events, asking questions to get your creative juices flowing, and sometimes simply providing a safe space to think out loud, vent, and talk through the latest industry conundrums and ways to maintain a positive practice culture.

 Every time I speak with Flo Rowe, practice manager for Animal Wellness Center of Monee in Monee, Illinois, I am reminded of how much I miss the daily camaraderie that comes from a positive veterinary practice culture.
 Flo and I have forward-booked Quarterly Platform Review (QPR) calls every three months to review her app’s performance, talk about new Vet2Pet features, identify where Vet2Pet can help with marketing promotions, and ensure she is maximizing the platform for her practice.

 On a recent call, we were discussing how her veterinary team was doing, and it hit me how staff appreciation is really ingrained in her practice’s culture.
 Flo and her team really like each other and they want to spend their time outside of work together—which isn’t something I hear every day!